 What’s to come?

 All GCSE’s will be moving to this new grading system over the next few years.
-Between 2017 and 2019, results certificates will have a combination of the new and old system, then from 2020, all results will be in the new numerical style.

 The change comes after the Department for Education branded current examinations too easy and want to make exams “more demanding”.